apromore/ApromoreCE/README.md

 Configuration options specific to the community edition follow.

+### Share file to all users

+* By default Apromore does not allow you to share a file with all users (i.e. the "public" group is not supported by default).
+You can change this by editing the site.properties file present in the '/ApromoreCE/ApromoreCore/Apromore-Assembly/virgo-tomcat-server-3.6.4.RELEASE/repository/usr/' directory.
+Specifically, to enable the option to share files and folders with the “public” group, you should set “security.publish.enable = true” in the site.properties file.

 ### Predictive monitoring setup (optional)

 * Predictive monitoring requires the use of MySQL; see the Apromore Core README for MySQL setup instructions.